Shirakavan (ancient city): History

+Ashkharbek Kalantar, Joseph Orbeli, Taragros, Toros Toramanian, Nikolai Buniatyan and Avetik Isahakyan visited Shirakavan either to conduct excavations or as guests.
+The latter’s native village, Ghazarapat, was located not far from Shirakavan.

+After Kars Oblast was handed over to Turkey in 1920–1921, the materials discovered during the excavations were destroyed or disappeared.
+The Armenian population of Bash-Shoragyal moved to Soviet Armenia.
+Some of the migrants settled in the modern village of Yerazgavors in Shirak Province.

 The 20th century

 In 1914, prior to the Armenian genocide, Shirakavan was a quite large Armenian settlement with a population of 1220.
 After the Turkish–Armenian War of 1920, Shirakavan was abandoned and the Armenian population of the village moved to Eastern Armenia and settled in the newly-formed village of Yerazgavors.
 Later in 1921, the territory of Kars including Shirakavan, was officially handed over to the Turks by the Treaty of Kars.

 The church of Surp Prkich was partly ruined by the beginning of the 20th century.
 After it was blown up by the Turks in 1954 during regular military training of the Turkish Army, only the western wall of the church survived.
 Other parts of ancient Shirakavan were flooded by the waters of a dam built on the Akhurian River.